chihyaoma/Activity-Recognition-with-CNN-and-RNN/CNN-GPUs/README.md

 - [x] Adapt ResNet for multiple GPUs (already done by [fb.resnet.torch](https://github.com/facebook/fb.resnet.torch))
 - [x] Adapt Wide ResNet for multiple GPUs (architecture of Wide ResNet is now only for CIFAR-10)
 - [x] Architecture of wide ResNet for Imagenet
+- [X] Calculating mean and std for different datasets, e.g. Imagenet or UCF-101
 - [ ] Train CNN with Imagenet for better initialization (~1 week with GPUs) or wait for pre-trained model to be released
 - [ ] Train CNN on both RGB and flow maps for generating feature representations
 - [X] Prepare UCF-101 dataset for training